-We are on the front-lines of the violence epidemic.
-We fight for peace by providing anti-violence programs and therapy for those in need, and demanding justice for victims of violence.
-We’re based in Humboldt Park but we’re advocates for anyone affected by violence in Chicago.
+We're a Chicago-based 501(c)(3) non-profit organization on the front-lines of the violence epidemic.
+We fight for peace by providing anti-violence programs and therapy for those in need, and we demand justice for victims of violence.

-We’re committed to uniting communities divided by violence.
-We partner with professionals, businesses, donors, volunteers and philanthropists to structure, launch and execute programs designed to create peace and bring justice to our communities.
+We partner with professionals, businesses, donors, volunteers and philanthropists to structure and launch programs designed to create peace and bring justice to communities in Chicago.

 Our programs center on the community and partners working together to stop violence, promote peace and support those in need.
 Whether it’s a jobs, sports, arts or therapeutic program, we believe the most powerful agent for peace is when people connect and learn from each other.

 2. We Help People Affected By Violence & Murder